getro/cookieconsent/readme.md

 ### Script tag blocking

 Some third party services require you to insert a script tag into your HTML pages.
-These can be inactivated until the user allowes them.
+These can be inactivated until the user allows them.

 ### Script wrapping

 Some services are not inserted in a SCRIPT tag and are obscured by layers of other code.
-Thats why this script creates a global wrapper function what you can use to wrap and blovk any JS code.
+Thats why this script creates a global wrapper function what you can use to wrap and block any JS code.

 ### Local cookies